-With sandy beaches that stretch seemingly forever and no proper roads, the only way to see Fraser Island is by 4-wheel drive.
+With sandy beaches that stretch seemingly forever and no proper roads, the only way to see K’gari (Fraser Island) is by 4-wheel drive.
 You can go with a tour group or take your own 4WD vehicle for a spin.
 Don’t have a 4WD?
-No need to worry, you can check our Fraser Island 4WD hire vehicles to find your preferred 4wd hire vehicle.
+No need to worry, you can check our K’gari (Fraser Island) 4WD hire vehicles to find your preferred 4wd hire vehicle.

 If you have yet to witness 4WDing on beaches, you are in for a thrill.
 There is something absolutely enthralling about driving off a ferry and onto an island full of beautiful beaches with the freedom to head out in whatever direction you desire.
 The sun, sand, and adventure are an intoxicating elixir, creating a rush of excitement and joy.
 Fraser is undisputedly one of the top four-wheel driving destinations in all of Australia.
 Considering the innumerable beautiful 4WDing treks available here, Fraser’s claim to fame says something about its’ immense beauty and unique topography.